 Interestingly, one variable you can modify is whether you have the “right to sue” for non-financial losses.
-If you want to pay less in premiums go for the “limited right” instead.
-You could pay around 30% less this way, versus if you go the “unlimited right” route.
+If you want to pay less in premiums, go for the “limited right” instead.
+You could pay around 30% less this way than go the “unlimited right” route.

 Have you ever wondered what you can expect to pay in your particular city?

 Typically, insurance premiums are higher in the larger cities because there’s a higher chance of getting into an accident.
-This was noted earlier in the examples of Hillsborough and Bridgewater, which have a combined population of under 100,000 people.
+This was noted earlier in Hillsborough and Bridgewater’s examples, which have a combined population of under 100,000 people.

-In these small areas, drivers typically pay nearly half of what drivers in larger cities pay.
-For example, the average car insurance cost is over $2,500 in Newark where there are around 300,000 residents.
+In these small areas, drivers typically pay nearly half of what larger cities pay.
+For example, the average car insurance cost is over $2,500 in Newark, where there are around 300,000 residents.

-In fact, there was a Forbes article about four years ago that outlined the ‘worst drivers in America’ in relation to auto accident stats and car insurance rates.
-It was found that New Jersey was the second-worst state; Elizabeth, Jersey City, Newark and Paterson all ranked very poorly.
+In fact, there was a Forbes article about four years ago that outlined the ‘worst drivers in America’ about auto accident stats and car insurance rates.
+It was found that New Jersey was the second-worst state; Elizabeth, Jersey City, Newark, and Paterson all ranked very poorly.

-Newark is the largest city in New Jersey, with a population hovering around 300,000 people as of 2017.
-This is small when compared to other parts of the U.S., but it doesn’t mean auto accidents are rare.
+Newark is the largest city in New Jersey, with a population hovering around 300,000 people.
+This is small compared to other parts of the U.S., but it doesn’t mean auto accidents are rare.
 In fact, there are over 100 reported accidents each month in Newark alone; still, the fatality rate is low (and under the national average) as only around 8 in 100,000 residents die in an auto accident each year.

-Still, Newark itself is highly recognized as being the most expensive place to live in New Jersey and their car insurance rates definitely reflect this claim.
-Some residents pay upwards of $500 per month for their auto insurance, whether or not they go with the, “unlimited right to sue,” option.
+Still, Newark is highly recognized as the most expensive place to live in New Jersey, and their car insurance rates definitely reflect this claim.
+Some residents pay upwards of $500 per month for their auto insurance, whether or not they go with the “unlimited right to sue” option.

 As a single mid-20’s individual, you can expect to pay just a bit over $3,000 for car insurance each year.
-Younger drivers will notice car insurance quotes can fluctuate by as much as $250 to $350 per month depending on where they go.
-As such, it becomes very important to shop around for the best auto insurance rates.
+Younger drivers will notice car insurance quotes fluctuate by as much as $250 to $350 per month, depending on where they go.
+It becomes very important to shop around for the best auto insurance rates.

 If you want to stay cheap, try your luck with New Jersey Skylands Insurance, The Farmers Insurance Group, or The Norfolk & Dedham Group.

-These three are known to be the lowest-priced auto insurance providers in Newark, New Jersey at this time.
-They all average closer to $1,500 per annual, which means their premiums are about 25% less than the state average and almost 50% less than the average for Newark.
+These three are known to be the lowest-priced auto insurance providers in Newark, New Jersey, at this time.
+They all average closer to $1,500 annually, which means their premiums are about 25% less than the state average and almost 50% less than Newark’s average.

-Alternatively, if you are an AAA driver you are entitled to discount auto insurance rates through their policies offered by Western United Insurance.
+Alternatively, if you are an AAA driver, you are entitled to discount auto insurance rates through Western United Insurance’s policies.
 This is one of the cheaper car insurance providers in Newark, but it does require an AAA membership.

-Make sure you compare car insurance rates across Newark regardless of what position you are in.
+Make sure you compare car insurance rates across Newark regardless of your position.
 After all, insurance quotes can range from $100 to $500+ per month, so you have a big decision on your hands!

-Jersey City has a population of over 250,000 and it’s not much smaller in land size than Newark either.
-But the area doesn’t see quite as high insurance premiums.
+Jersey City has a population of over 250,000, and it’s not much smaller in land size than Newark either.
+But the area doesn’t seem quite as high insurance premiums.
 In fact, the amount paid out by drivers in Jersey City tends to float between $1,000 and $5,000 yearly.
-This isn’t so bad as, in Newark, you could see rates surpass $7,00 per year.
+This isn’t so bad, as you could see rates surpass $7,00 per year in Newark.

-Just like Newark, the three best-priced car insurance companies seem to be The Farmers Insurance Group, New Jersey Skylands Insurance, and The Norfolk & Dedham Group.
-Their policyholders tend to pay around $1,400 per annum on average.
-Similarly, almost 60% savings on average were noticed by married couples going through The Farmers Insurance Group for auto coverage.
+Like Newark, the three best-priced car insurance companies seem to be The Farmers Insurance Group, New Jersey Skylands Insurance, and The Norfolk & Dedham Group.
+Their policyholders tend to pay around $1,400 on average.
+Almost 60% savings on average were noticed by married couples going through The Farmers Insurance Group for auto coverage.

-If you’re a mature driver, your best bet would be to request car insurance quotes from Norfolk and Skylands directly.
+If you’re a mature driver, your best bet would be to directly request car insurance quotes from Norfolk and Skylands.
 These two will offer you very reasonable rates, especially if you’re a bit older.
-Younger drivers won’t get many favors here, or in any other city in New Jersey, so shopping between many rate quotes will be essential.
+Younger drivers won’t get many favors here or in any other city in New Jersey, so shopping between many rate quotes will be essential.

-Here’s another New Jersey city that was labeled for having some of the worst drivers in America.
+Here’s another New Jersey city labeled for having some of America’s worst drivers.
 They’re also one of the three priciest cities for New Jersey drivers to live in when it comes to car insurance premiums.
 Quotes can range dramatically, hitting as much as over $7,000 in a single year.

-So the same New Jersey car insurance companies (Farmers, Norfolk, Skylands) are known for providing the cheapest rates to Paterson drivers.
-A younger driver looking for car insurance can expect to pay in the $2,500 to $3,000 range each year.
+The same New Jersey car insurance companies (Farmers, Norfolk, Skylands) are known for providing Paterson drivers the cheapest rates.
+A younger driver looking for car insurance can expect to pay $2,500 to $3,000 each year.
 Meanwhile, married couples and seniors get protection for about half this amount.

-You are looking at paying around $1,500 yearly for car insurance coverage in Elizabeth, NJ when shopping at one of the cheaper insurers we’ve already mentioned.
-The average cost you could face from any other Elizabeth NJ car insurance companies is about 40% more than this amount.
+You are looking at paying around $1,500 yearly for car insurance coverage in Elizabeth, NJ, when shopping at one of the cheaper insurers we’ve already mentioned.
+You could face the average cost from any other Elizabeth NJ car insurance companies is about 40% more than this amount.

-If you’re a mature driver, you can get coverage for under $1,000 through a lot of auto insurance providers.
+If you’re a mature driver, you can get coverage for under $1,000 through many auto insurance providers.
 Even drivers in their mid-20’s can get car insurance for about $100 per month through a good New Jersey car insurance provider.

 Toms River might be one of the larger cities in New Jersey, but that doesn’t mean the insurance rates are sky-high here.
 In fact, it falls in the top-3 list for the cheapest cities in New Jersey to get your car insured in.

 You pay around $1,750 per year on average for car insurance in Toms River, NJ.
 This is more than 20% below what the average resident of New Jersey pays for auto coverage.
-Further, you can expect to pay about $1,000 to $1,200 per year on average through one of the cheapest insurance companies in the area.
+Further, you can expect to pay about $1,000 to $1,200 per year on average through one of the area’s cheapest insurance companies.

 However, the cheapest car insurance companies in Toms River are not the same as the other cities listed above.
-Well, both New Jersey Skylands Insurance and The Farmers Insurance Group are still on the list.
+Both New Jersey Skylands Insurance and The Farmers Insurance Group are still on the list.
 But there’s a new addition: Plymouth Rock Assurance.